-RB: They deal okay, I mean that's all they've known.
-Because this is the only sense since I've had a family this is the only job I've had is being an observer.
-So, it's all they know, so they get used to it.
+RB: They deal okay.
+That's all they've known.
+Since I've had a family, this is the only job I've had is being an observer.
+It's all they know, so they get used to it.

 SW: Have you seen the fishermen struggle with these types of challenges?